Growing in the greenhouse

 Either sow seeds or plant out young plants in early June, ideally under fleece or cloches.
 Any fertile garden soil in full sun is satisfactory.

-Dig in up to two bucketfuls of rotted organic matter, such as garden compost, and rake in 100g per square metre (31/2oz per 103/4sq ft) of general purpose fertiliser.
+Dig in up to two bucketfuls of rotted organic matter, such as garden compost, and rake in 100g per square metre (3½oz per square yard) of general purpose fertiliser.

 Pinch out the growing tip when the plants have developed seven leaves.
 The developing sideshoots can be left to trail over the ground or trained up stout netting.
 Pinch out the tips of flowerless sideshoots after seven leaves.

 Don't remove the male flowers, and keep the soil constantly moist by watering around the plants – not over them.

 Powdery Mildew: Appears as a white powdery deposit over the leaf surface and leaves become stunted and shrivel.